cheapjack/Quantica/README.md

  * Why isnt the world flat?
  * What is fake news and what is correlation, abductive and inductive reasoning?
  * Can we access the invisible?
  * Does information get destroyed?
-When I delete something on my photo what happens to this information?
+When I delete something on my phone what happens to this information?
 What is information anyway?

 ### Schrodringers Tamagotchi